malc0mn/haproxy-config-builder/README.md

 }
 ```

 Have a look at the classes to see what is at your disposal.
+A peek at the tests
+will give you a very good idea of what you can do with all available methods.

 ## Credits